tobiasbriones/blog/drawing/draw-a-tree-on-canvas-with-xy-coordinates/index.md

 ![Result Chains](result-chains.png)

-Since the solutions-tree is the set of all possible solutions to the problem, and particularly, the problem solution belongs to the three which, with more clever work can be traced onto the same solutions-tree:
+Since the solutions-tree is the set of all possible solutions to the problem, and particularly, the problem-solution belongs to the three which, with more clever work can be traced onto the same solutions-tree:

 **Traced Solutions Tree:** The model solution can be drawn into the tree.